 The TIP is a four-year fiscally constrained listing of projects and programs that is updated and adopted by the NJTPA Board every two years.
-Each year over \$2 billion in state and federal funding is invested in transportation projects and programs in the northern New Jersey region.
+Each year over \$2 billion in state and federal funding is invested in transportation projects and programs in the NJTPA region.
 The TIP encompasses a wide range of infrastructure improvements including redesigned intersections, repaved roads, new bicycle/pedestrian paths, added trains and buses, rehabilitated bridges and upgraded traffic signals.
 The NJTPA developed and maintains its NJTPA Online Transportation Information System (NOTIS) which provides information on projects and allows users to explore how their state and federal tax dollars are being invested to improve the transportation system in the NJTPA region.

 As part of federal regulation FTA C 4702.1B, MPOs are required to provide a demographic map that overlays the percent of minority and non-minority populations as identified by Census or ACS data, at census tract or block group level, and charts that analyze the impacts of the distribution of state and federal funds in the aggregate for transportation purposes, including federal funds managed by the MPO as a designated recipient.
-For the purpose of this implementation plan the ACS 5 years estimates for 2017 at the census tract level were used.
-Figure 9 below illustrates those census tracts above and below the minority regional threshold of 46 percent and the FY2018-FY2021 TIP projects.
+This implementation plan uses the ACS Five Year Estimates for 2017 at the census tract level.
+Figure 9 on the next pageillustrates those census tracts above and below the minority regional threshold of 46 percent and the FY2018-FY2021 TIP projects.